katelynrwalker/bike-share/README.md

 Looking at the data more closely, I observed that the longest idle times appeared across all locations and parking times.
 Bike idle times turn out to be highly stochastic, making it very difficult to predict exact departure times.

 Idle times may be stochastic, but they still follow a distribution - an exponential distribution, to be exact.
 This means that we can model bike idle time as a probability function.
-Observing bikes in a particular location, we see that 50% of them depart in the first hour, 70% in the first two hours, and so on.
+Observing bikes in a particular location, we might see that 50% of them depart in the first hour, 70% in the first two hours, and so on.
 So when a new bike gets parked in that location, we can immediately say that bike has a 50% chance of leaving within an hour, 70% in two hours, and so on.

 [Insert exponential plots]